euzebia/accounts_manager/README.md

-# Software name: accounts_manager
+# Software name: Accounts manager
+### About the software
-<p>A real-world use case considered for implementation is an off-the-shelf software developed by a third party software vendor/system
-owner that is used in banks to help bank staff(personal banker) create bank accounts,modifying accounts based on customer preferences and managing other account details.</p>
+<p> Accounts manager is an application programming interface developed by a third party software vendor/system owner that is used in banks to help bank staff(personal banker) create customer accounts,modifying accounts based on customer preferences and managing
+other account details.</p>

+#### Installation
+> #### Prerequisite
+> - Make sure you have java installed on your machine.If not yet installed,<br> you can download from [Java download site](https://www.oracle.com/)<p>
+> - If the java set up is complete, clone the solution from [account manager repository](https://github.com/euzebia/accounts_manager)

+#### Usage/Getting started

 # Question 1
   Brief description about the database design